adoptium/infrastructure/FAQ.md

 these from the command line instead of a Grinder job there are a couple of things regarding the information in this table:
 - The `TARGET` name should have an underscore `_` prepended to it (like the shell snippet above)
-- For custom targets, specify it as a JDK_CUSTOM_TARGET variable to make e.g. `make _jdk_custom JDK_CUSTOM_TARGET=java/lang/invoke/lambda/LambdaFileEncodingSerialization.java`
+- For custom targets, specify it as a JDK_CUSTOM_TARGET or HOTSPOT_CUSTOM_TARGET variable to make e.g. `make _jdk_custom JDK_CUSTOM_TARGET=java/lang/invoke/lambda/LambdaFileEncodingSerialization.java`

 | `BUILD_LIST` | `TARGET` | `CUSTOM_TARGET` | What does it test? |
 | --- | --- | --- | --- |